My Guide Website?

 - Skip the ticket line to one of the most important museums in Krakow

 DescriptionBook this skip-the-line entrance ticket to Oskar Schindler's Factory to gain a better understanding of Krakow's history under the Nazi occupation.
 Learn how the history of World War II intersects with everyday life, and the personal dramas of individual people overlap with the wider history of the Nazi Regime.
-Meet your local guide in front of the entrance and then move inside the museum.
-Inside, listen to the personal stories of Krakow inhabitants living under the occupation of Nazi Germany for nearly 6 years and get to know more about a person who saved over 1000 lives while visiting his personal office with the symbolic 'Survivor's Ark'.
+You'll be greeted in front of the entrance and then move inside the museum.
+Inside, discover the personal stories of Krakow inhabitants living under the occupation of Nazi Germany for nearly 6 years and get to know more about a person who saved over 1000 lives while visiting his personal office with the symbolic 'Survivor's Ark'.
 The original Enamel Factory also known as Oskar Schindler's Deutsche Emailwarenfabrik (DEF) dates back to 1937 when it has been established.
 Later, Nazi Germany invaded Poland on September 1 1939, and it is believed that Oskar Schindler, a Sudeten German who was a member of the NSDAP and an agent of the Abwehr, arrived in Kraków on September 6 when German troops entered Kraków.

-IncludesSkip-the-line entrance ticket Booking fee Food and drinks Tips
+IncludesSkip-the-line entrance ticket Reduced fee on Mondays